Lymkwi/python-minetest/README.md

 Python Minetest
 =================

-A library to use on Minetest's files ßÿ Mg/LeMagnesium
+A library to use on Minetest[https://github.com/minetest/minetest]'s files ßÿ Mg/LeMagnesium/Lymkwi

-License : WTFPL (so far)
+License : CC0
-Note: Still unstable to use
+Note: Should be fairly usable by now